Rosy retrospection: Limitations

 Relying on subjective ratings, the above studies could suffer from demand characteristics: participants may guess the study's goals and expected results, unconsciously changing their answers thinking they are 'supposed' to recall their emotions inaccurately.
+Experiments may lack ecological validity.

 These studies may be vulnerable to sample biases.
 They rely on small samples which are more likely to be unrepresentative of the general population by unlucky chance.
 Many of the samples are homogenous to varying extents, with subjects often being relatively young, in education, and western.
 A similar sample bias may occur in the way researchers find subjects.
-Potentially those who come across and are appealed to join and remain in studies will be those with relatively more free-time, better education, higher wealth and income, etc. Though the studies took varying efforts to reduce this by ensuring a balance of ages, ethnicities, sexes, etc.
+Potentially those who come across and are appealed to join and remain in studies will be those with relatively more free-time, better education, higher wealth and income, etc. Though the studies took varying efforts to reduce this by ensuring a balance of ages, ethnicities, sexes, etc. While the studies attempted to balance it on different levels (age, ethnic group, sex, etc.), it is less researched cross-culturally or by socioeconomic stratification.

 These studies typically asked subjects to recall their emotions only days or weeks after an event.
 Thus they may predict little for rosy retrospection on the scale of months, years, and decades.
+Longitudinal follow-up studies of memory distortion over years or decades are infrequent and are necessary to decipher lifelong trends of rosy and blue retrospection.

 A suggested cause of such findings may be in the social and linguistic norms of the subjects, rather than their actual emotions.
 Especially if a subject fails to fully recall their emotions, social convention may bias them to more positive terms in an attempt to answer.
 Though this raises the question as to if evidence exists or can be found of such a norm and bias.

+Most of the previous research has been on mild, everyday events.
+Little is currently known about the workings of rosy retrospection when in the domain of trauma, the effects of grief, or highly negative life events, wherein memory processes may have different trajectories.